 Another Mother’s Day Celebration Service

+Another Mother’s Day celebration service was held in Philadelphia.
 Philadelphia was the place where Anna resided with her brother.
 She celebrated Mother’s Day there later that afternoon.

 Official Mother’s Day

 Finally in 1914 President Woodrow Wilson declared that Mother’s Day should be celebrated as a national holiday on the second Sunday in May.